A people-centred needs analysis for effective humanitarian action

 WHAT

-JIAF 2.0 is the revamped Joint and Intersectoral Analysis Framework (JIAF), setting global standards for the analysis and estimation of the multiple humanitarian needs and protection risks of populations in crises.
+JIAF 2 is the Joint and Intersectoral Analysis Framework (JIAF) setting global standards for the analysis and estimation of humanitarian needs and protection risks of populations in crises.

 WHY